Are You Last On Your To-Do List?

 There are many ways to do self-care.
 The thing about self-care is that it’s an active step.
 It’s making a decision and taking action with intention and purpose.

 - If I’m exhausted, then I need to sleep.

 - If my body is tense, then I need to stretch or move or get a massage to release tension out of my body.

 - If my mind is tired, I may need to get some air, do some yoga postures to get more into my body, or take a bubble bath and just let go.

 - If my thoughts are negative, I need to shift my mood and energy.

 - If I’m lonely, I may need a hug.

 - If I’m carrying regrets, I need to find a way to let them go.

-- If I need support, then I need to reach out to a friend, or therapist, or coach.
+- If I need support, I need to reach out to a friend, therapist, or coach.

-The key is to do it in the moment and to know what works for YOU.
+The key is to do it at the moment and to know what works for YOU.